Using the X and Y Intercept to Graph Linear Equations

 To find the Y Intercept: Let x = 0

-This concept can be confusing, so let's take a look at the video to explain example 1.
+This concept can be confusing, so let's take a look at the video to explain the first example.

 Ok.. now let's look at a real world problem that we can solve using intercepts.